 - Student groups are interdisciplinary and have a mix of capabilities.

-- Projects will be run between early March to early November, with students giving a final presentation and summary of their project in early November.
+- Projects will be run between late February to early June, with students giving a final presentation and summary of their project in early November.

 - Ideally, projects could be completed within 200 – 280 hours total.

 - Students will be encouraged to draw support from other parties if needed, such as Rotary clubs, grant providers or their professional mentors as needed.